-Numerous preclinical and clinical studies into the therapeutic effects of cannabidiol (CBD) have shown that this compound can be used as an effective, safe, non-addictive, and non-intoxicating treatment for numerous psychological and physiological conditions.
-For example, CBD can be used to treat neurological disorders and seizures, symptoms associated with multiple sclerosis like spasticity and muscle spasms, chronic pain, inflammation, anxiety, arthritis, and neurodegenerative disorders like Alzheimer’s disease, just to name a few.
+Anxious?
+Bloated?
+Wild mood swings?
+Numerous clinical studies into the therapeutic effects of cannabidiol (CBD) have shown the safe, non-addictive and non-intoxicating treatment for these symptoms of menopause, including muscle spasms, chronic pain, inflammation, anxiety, arthritis swelling, and neurodegenerative disorders like Alzheimer’s disease,

 To date, we are not aware of any studies that have been conducted to specifically test the efficacy of CBD on menopausal symptoms.
-That being said, numerous studies have demonstrated that the endocannabinoid system (ECS) is intricately involved in menopause and may represent an exciting new therapeutic target for the treatment of several related symptoms.
+That being said, numerous studies have demonstrated that the endocannabinoid system (ECS) is intricately involved in menopause and may represent an exciting new therapeutic target for the treatment of related symptoms such as irritability, joint pain and anxiety.

 Premenopause is a term used to mean the years leading up to the last period, when the levels of reproductive hormones are becoming more variable and lower, and the effects of hormone withdrawal are present.